Mrfrey14/salesforceDev/SF-Best-Practices-Documentation.md

 All of the below applies to both apex and javascript.

 ### _<u>Brackets<u>_
-Always place brackets on their own lines, never place them on the same line.
-It allows the code to be more readable and for bracket related issues to be easily resolved in any IDE.
+While I'm personally a big fan of brackets on their own lines, I think it is more common and easier to read for most developers if brackets are placed inline.
+I would suggest all brackets being inline instead of on their own new line.

 Also, **PLEASE WRAP ALL IF STATEMENTS IN BRACKETS!** I know that this is not always necessary but from a readability and debugging stand point it makes things ten times easier.
 Please always use brackets for if statements.